CaoQuocViet/caoquocviet/README.md

 - 📫 How to reach me **vietcao10@gmail.com**

-- ⚡ Fun fact **I think i am funny.
+- ⚡ Fun fact: **I think i am funny.
 I am the kind of person who embraces learning and tackling anything new with passion and determination.
 As long as it sparks my interest, I am fearless and unstoppable.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">